Two days. 48 hours. That’s all the time you’ve got in Page, Arizona.

 If you want to sleep in tomorrow morning, go right ahead.
 You’ve earned it!

 Day 3 already?
 It got here before you knew it.
 We hope you’ve had fun!
 If you’ve taken us up on the activities we’ve suggested, and maybe done a little “customizing” of your own, the last two days won’t soon be forgotten.
-Still, that doesn’t mean the fun is over until you get to your next park.
+Still, that doesn’t mean the adventure is over until you get to your next park.
 “Bonus activities” abound that can easily be added to your itinerary on your way out of Page, AZ for the next phase of your Grand Circle vacation: